 If you are just a casual tennis punter you might be wondering what all the fuss is about.
 Tennis retirements happen infrequently and it would seem you have as much chance as getting lucky with the rule as losing out to it.
 By and large you would be right to think this way and can probably skip this section.
 However, retirement rules are of particular interest to those who are using matched betting, arbitrage or related techniques.

-It is beyond the scope of this feature to explain how these work in detail but, in short, there are ways to use free bets, and/or differences in odds between the various bookmakers and betting exchanges, to guarantee a profit, no matter who wins the match.
+It is beyond the scope of this feature to explain how these work in detail but, in short, there are ways to use free bets, and/or differences in odds between the various bookmakers and betting exchanges, to lock in a net win, no matter who wins the match.

 Retirement can throw a real spanner in the works because these systems work by effectively backing both players.
 If you do this at different sites that have the same retirement rules then you will normally be fine, as both will either void the bet or let it stand.

-Equally there are occasions where you can optimise the rules to your probable advantage and if the retirement falls right make a huge profit with a low risk.
+Equally, there are occasions where you can optimise the rules to your probable advantage and if the retirement falls right potentially make a huge net win.
 However, novices to these strategies may not be aware of potential rules differences and if your bet is set up wrong and the retirement goes against you, you could lose a significant sum (whilst there would only have been a limited upside had the other player retired).